er-hiba/Learn2Code/README.md

 ♡ [Next_Ten](https://github.com/er-hiba/Next_Ten.git) : is a program that prints the next 10 numbers, starting from the user-input integer.
 ♡ [Limited_Harmonic_Sum](https://github.com/er-hiba/Limited_Harmonic_Sum.git) : is a program that calculates the sum of the harmonic series up to the "n-th" term.
 ♡ [Power_Ten_Sum](https://github.com/er-hiba/Power_Ten_Sum.git) : is a program that calculates the sum of powers of 10 from 0 to n.
 ♡ [Odd_Squares_Sum](https://github.com/er-hiba/Odd_Squares_Sum.git) : is a program that calculates the sum of the squares of the first n odd integers.
+♡ [Divisors_List](https://github.com/er-hiba/Divisors_List.git) : is a program that finds and displays the divisors of a positive non-null integer.